D-R-A-X-E-N/Consumables/README.md

 🧑‍🤝‍🧑 - Group the consumables frames, or detach to separate groups, to allow maximum visual cohesion.

-🔒 - Option to hide the frames when not in a raid.
+🔒 - Option to hide the frames when not in a raid, or only show on mouseover.

 📐 - Change the size, vertical/horizontal spacing, and rows of icons, as well as justification of the frames.